top of page

 Stay Connected

 Finals season can feel isolating, but connection matters.
-Make time to check in with friends, talk to a roommate, or call someone who makes you feel safe and supported.
+Make time to check in with friends, talk to your roommate, or call someone who makes you feel safe and supported.
 Even a short conversation can lift your mood and remind you that you’re not doing this alone.

 Therapy Is Always an Option